MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Update-ServiceFabricApplication.md

 ```

 ### -Metrics
 Specifies an array of metrics.
 These metrics are used by Service Fabric Cluster Resource Manager to manage resources in the cluster.
-For more information about metrics and resource managent in Service Fabric, see [Service Fabric Cluster Resource Manager Introduction](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-resource-manager-introduction) (https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-resource-manager-introduction).
+For more information about metrics and resource management in Service Fabric, see [Service Fabric Cluster Resource Manager Introduction](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-resource-manager-introduction) (https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-resource-manager-introduction).
 Each metric can follow the pattern MetricName,NodeReservationCapacity,MaximumNodeCapacity,TotalApplicationCapacity, or can specify MetricName and use parameter names NodeReservationCapacity,MaximumNodeCapacity,TotalApplicationCapacity followed by a parameter value separated with a colon.
 Each parameter **name:value** pair can appear at most once.